redtexts/texts/gorter_1920_open_letter_to_lenin.md

 >"That is why the Bolshevik Party and the Third International have become completely counter-revolutionary organisations, which are betraying the proletarian cause" (_Lines of Orientation of the Communist Workers' International_, 1922).

-Despite its undeniable errors, some of which we have briefly dealt with, the German Communist Left was a major contributor to some of the main tenets of the Communist politics of today^[^note-1].
+Despite its undeniable errors, some of which we have briefly dealt with, the German Communist Left was a major contributor to some of the main tenets of the Communist politics of today^[To some extent, Gorter's arguments have contributed to the emergence of the ideology known as "Councilism," whose basic positions can be roughly summarised as follows: a.)
+The Russian Revolution was inevitably capitalist due to the undeveloped nature of the country. b.)
+All political organisations are reactionary. c.)
+Elected workers' councils are the only organisations which can defend the interests of the working class.
+But it was by no means inevitable that Gorter's views should have suffered from these distortions at the hands of the counter-revolution.].

 The counter-revolution and its Leninist thought police has tried to obliterate Gorter, the KAPD and the struggle for a revolutionary International.
 The republication of this text is part of that continuing struggle.